MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-sdn.md

  This article summarizes the software-defined network (SDN) operations that you can manage in the System Center Virtual Machine Manager (VMM) fabric.
 For operations that can't be managed in the fabric, you need to use REST APIs or Windows Server PowerShell.

- A software-defined network (SDN) abstract physical hardware network infrastructure into virtual networks.
-In the VMM fabric you can deploy and manage an SDN infrastructure, including network controller, software load balancers, and gateways, to provision and manage virtual networks at scale.
+ A software-defined network (SDN) abstracts physical hardware network infrastructure into virtual networks.
+In the VMM fabric, you can deploy and manage an SDN infrastructure, including network controller, software load balancers, and gateways, to provision and manage virtual networks at scale.
 [Learn more](deploy-sdn.md#software-defined-network-overview).

 ## What can I manage in VMM?